-The North Carolina Association of Acupuncture and Oriental Medicine, Inc., is a not-for-profit, professional organization of Licensed Acupuncturists, Oriental Medicine practitioners, related students and other interested parties throughout the state of North Carolina.
+The North Carolina Society of Acupuncture and Asian Medicine, Inc., is a not-for-profit, professional organization of Licensed Acupuncturists, Oriental Medicine practitioners, related students and other interested parties throughout the state of North Carolina.
 The purposes of The Association are within the meaning of Section 501(c)(6) of the Internal Revenue Service Code and are as follows:

 - To encourage and foster those forms of the healing arts known as Acupuncture and Oriental Medicine and its various modalities and adjunctive therapies;